 It’s Adaptable.
 While not something a strict behaviorist will endorse, you can modify operant condition to explain likely intrinsic motivation.

-While a correct answer, it was also completely useless.
-This led to my search for a set of theories that one can learn and apply in the real world. — Murray Johannsen, Personal Story
+This led to my search for a set of theories that one can learn and apply in the real world.
+And I’m glad to say that I found the answer.

 Many people have contributed to this theory, the best known being the Harvard psychologist B. F. Skinner.
 Technically, the operant is the association between the behavior and it’s consequences.